tomekw/project-mercury/README.md

 # project-mercury

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Playing with Trapperkeeper.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Tomek Wałkuski

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.